danrobdean/SmartFin/financial-smart-contract/readme.md

 Once the blockchain is running, the contract can be deployed from a node console.

-First, execute `yarn install` to install web3 dependencies in the contract-js-test directory.
+First, execute `yarn install` to install web3 dependencies in the client directory.

 Next, run `./deploy.sh` from the root directory, which opens a node console.
 In this console, you can input a combinator contract, and then a holder address (can be any valid Ethereum address except the address sending the contract transaction).
 A smart contract will be created and the combinator contract will be passed to it, defining its behaviour.